erhuz/erhuz/README.md

 🔭 I currently have a certain interest for: Kubernetes & Jenkins

-🌱 I’m currently learning how to use Typescript with Nodejs
+🌱 I’m currently learning KeystoneJS with NextJS

 Feel free to contact me at any time for any reason, you can find my email adress on the left side here on my github profile-page 😊